Moxo review: Pricing, pros, cons, and is it worth it in 2026?

 What is Moxo?

-Moxo is a client collaboration and workflow platform that combines communication, document sharing, and project tracking in one secure portal.
-Each client gets a dedicated workspace where teams can chat, share updates, and manage deliverables without relying on scattered tools.
+Moxo is a client collaboration platform that combines messaging, file sharing, and project tracking in one secure portal.
+Each client gets a dedicated workspace where you can chat, share updates, and manage deliverables without switching between tools.

 Key Moxo features